-- Provide effective leadership for the Company, including representing the Company and understanding the views of shareholders and broader stakeholders. - Establish and develop effective working relationships with management, in particular, developing a relationship of trust with the CEO, providing support and advice, while respecting executive responsibility. - Consult with the Senior Independent Director on Board matters in accordance with the UK Corporate Governance Code (the 'UK Code'). - Establish good working relations and open lines of communication with other Group Executive Committee members. - Chair the Board Nominations Committee. - Subject to the provisions of the UK Code, be a member of the Board Remuneration Committee.
+- Provide effective leadership for the Company, including representing the Company and understanding the views of stakeholders. - Establish and develop effective working relationships with management, in particular, developing a relationship of trust with the Managing Director, providing support and advice, while respecting executive responsibility. - Establish good working relations and open lines of communication with other Executive Committee members.